Actions and Issues

 Ragihar Manoharan, a Sri Lankan Tamil student, and four fellow students had gathered for a chat near the seafront in the town of Trincomalee in northeastern Sri Lanka at about 7:00 p.m. on January 2, 2006, when a grenade was thrown at them from a passing auto rickshaw.
 The students ran, but at least three of them were injured in the explosion.
 A short while later, a group of 10 to 15 officers in uniform, believed to be police from the elite Special Task Force, arrived.
 They reportedly put the injured students into their jeep and beat them with rifle butts, and then pushed them out onto the road.
 According to a witness, the security forces personnel then shot the five students dead.

 Justice for Ragihar and the rest of the Trinco Five has been one of the GOTB actions for several years.
 In July 2013, due to the mounting international pressure, the Sri Lankan government arrested 12 Police Special Task Force members in connection with the murders.
-All 12 are out on bail and no further action has been taken since then.
+All 12 were out on bail while the case was pending.
+In July 2019, the court acquitted all of the defendants due to lack of sufficient evidence.
+The Sri Lankan Attorney General later ordered the police to re-open investigations into the killings.
 We are continuing to call on the Sri Lankan government to effectively investigate and prosecute those who murdered Ragihar Manoharan and the rest of the “Trinco Five."

 Take Action Now: Join the South Asia Regional Action Network